 A miniature historical theme park, Ramen Town, located on the bottom two levels of the Ramen Museum, is a recreation of a bustling urban neighorhood in the year 1958 (which happens to be the year instant ramen was invented).
 Scattered among the...

 Small Worlds Tokyo is an essential destination for anyone who loves elaborate dioramas, massive European-style model-train layouts, airports, spaceports, or the Sailor Moon or Evangelion anime franchises.
 Open since June 2020, it's advertised as...

 Sunshine City Alpa - Shopping complex: Ikebukuro

-One of central Tokyo's oldest shopping malls, Alpa anchors the Sunshine City complex, which also contains the Sunshine 60 office tower and the World Import Mart where Sunshine Aquarium and Planetarium Manten are located.
-In addition to dozens of...
+One of central Tokyo's oldest shopping malls, Alpa anchors the Sunshine City complex, which also contains the Sky Circus sixtieth-floor observation deck, the World Import Mart (where Sunshine Aquarium and Planetarium Manten are located), the tiny...